 November 28th is Small Business Saturday.
 Please patronize Norristown's small businesses and restaurants on that day and throughout the holiday season.
 Places like Plymouth Produce and Genuardi's Greenhouse have trees and evergreen decorations.
 Lots of our markets and bakeries will be selling holiday food items.
 We have a thriving business district on West Marshall.
 You can get gift cards and certificates from many of our restaurants.
 Or how about Theatre Horizon tickets for someone on your gift list?
 Spend your holiday shopping dollars in N-town and give our economy a boost.

 Tuesday, December 1st is Giving Tuesday.
-Support your favorite non-profit organization in Norristown by making a contribution on Tuesday.
+Support your favorite

 Tuesday night at 7:30 pm at Municipal Hall, Council Meeting.
 The agenda is at this link.
 (Thanks to Council or whoever for posting it promptly this week.)
-They'll be voting on the 2016 Community Development Block Grant budget, the 2016 Municipal Budget, and establishing the 2016 tax rate.

 Next Friday, Dec 4, at 5:30 pm at the Centre Theater, the Centre Theater Music School will present their Winter Concert.
 Information at this link.
 Admission is free.
 Donations accepted.
-Please reserve tickets at this link
+Please reserve tickets at this link.

 Wednesday, November 25, 2015